AndyA/jsonpath-lifter/README.md

 const liftTimes = lifter({ ... });
 const lift = lifter(
   { dst: "$.id", src: "$._id" },
-  [ liftMeta, liftTimes ]
+  [ liftMeta, liftTimes ] // flattened
 );
 ```

-Returns a function which accepts up to three arguments.
+`lifter` returns a function which accepts up to three arguments.
 We call this function `lift` in much of the following documentation.

 ### lift(doc[, outDoc[, $]])